-Lake Water Quality: Introduction
+Metrics of Surface Water Quality: Introduction

-The key characteristic of these variables is that they affect the optical properties of water bodies, each in different ways.
-Specifically, they absorb and/or scatter visible light (and infrared radiation) at different wavelengths and thus affect the amount and spectral character of light reflected back to satellite sensors.
-The reflected light measured by sensors can be used to measure different water quality variables.
+Although satellite imagery cannot measure all aspects of lake physical-chemical and biological characteristics, it can efficiently measure the following optically related properties, which are key indicators of lake water quality and ecological status: chlorophyll, phycocyanin (characteristic pigment of cyanobacteria), suspended solids, turbidity, and colored dissolved organic matter (CDOM).
+These variables absorb and/or scatter visible light (and infrared radiation) at different wavelengths and thus affect the amount and spectral character of light reflected back to satellite sensors.
+The reflected light measured by sensors can be used to measure these water quality variables.

-Retrieval of information on the abundance of these constituents in inland waters typically use satellite sensor bands that enable measurement of these constituents with minimal interference from other optical properties.
-For example, retrieval equations for chlorophyll in inland waters typically use the ratio of the scattering peak for phytoplankton cells at ~ 705 nm and the reflectance trough at ~ 670 nm, which is where the peak in chlorophyll absorbance occurs.
-These longer wavelengths are less affected by CDOM absorbance, as shown by the difference between the yellow and green lines for spectra in the figure.
-In contrast, marine remote sensing scientists measure chlorophyll using spectral bands related to chlorophyll absorbance peaks in the 450-550 nm region, but CDOM levels are low in the oceans and do not interfere.
+Retrieval of information on the abundance of these constituents in inland waters from satellite sensors typically uses sensor bands that measure characteristic absorption or reflectance features of these constituents and that have minimal interference from other optical properties.
+For example, retrieval equations for chlorophyll typically use the ratio of the scattering peak for phytoplankton cells at ~ 705 nm and the reflectance trough at ~ 670 nm, which is where peak chlorophyll absorbance occurs.
+These wavelengths generally are not affected by CDOM absorbance, as shown by the difference between the yellow and green spectral lines in the figure.
+Marine remote sensing scientists measure chlorophyll using bands related to chlorophyll absorbance in the 450-550 nm region, but CDOM levels are low in the oceans and do not interfere.

-The extraction of historic and current water quality data from satellite images, coupled with existing data collection, facilitates the development of comprehensive regional databases (e.g., LAGOS) that can be used to evaluate regional differences and trends over time, as well as to evaluate the effects of land use practices on lake conditions.
+Long-term water quality information at broad regional scales is a fundamental need for effective environmental planning and management.
+The extraction of historic and current water quality data from satellite images, coupled with existing data collection, facilitates the development of comprehensive regional databases (e.g., LAGOS) that can be used to evaluate regional differences and trends over time, as well as to evaluate the effects of land use practices.
 Results of such analyses will help local and state agencies make informed policy decisions and improve the management of our surface water resources.